 Remember, routine dental check-ups with the veterinarian are essential for your companion’s well-being.
 That’s why the Animal Clinic of Billings offers a free oral exam and, if further evaluation or a procedure is needed, we offer a discount incentive year-round to help get your pet the oral care they need and deserve!

 Please call and schedule an appointment today!

 MORE ON OUR CAT OR DOG DENTAL SERVICES

-For more info on our dental care services, visit our individualized dental pages for dogs and/or cats by selecting one of the photos below, or CLICK HERE TO GO BACK TO OUR MAIN SERVICES PAGE.
+For even more detailed information on our dental care services, visit our individualized dental pages for dogs and/or cats by selecting one of the photos below, or CLICK HERE TO GO BACK TO OUR MAIN SERVICES PAGE.

 MORE VETERINARY SERVICES

 - ANNUAL WELLNESS EXAMS

 - DENTAL SERVICES